Sudo Command in Linux/Unix

 Enter password:

 By default, you’ll be required to enter your password to gain access but this can be skipped by adding a “NOPASSWD” attribute when granting permissions in the sudoers file.
-Though this is NOT recommended.
+However this is NOT recommended.

 In certain situations, all you want is to be able to run a command that someone else in your organization has access to.
-We don’t mean this as a hack, but as a user switch.
+We don’t mean this as a hack but as a user switch.

 In Windows, if you had to copy files from another user “document’s folder, you would just switch users, log in to the other account and finish the work, then log back into the original account.